Internships

 Course overview and expectations

-In MCO 484, students are required to read the assigned course textbook, complete several assignments and quizzes and submit midterm and final reports describing their internship experience.
+In MCO 484, students are required to complete several assignments as well as submit midterm and final reports describing their internship experience.

 As a member of the Accrediting Council on Education in Journalism and Mass Communication, the Cronkite School is committed to classroom learning that achieves ACEJMC professional values and competencies.